 Social media is an instrument of communication.
 Social media allows people and brands to communicate and share information via the web.
 Like on the radio or in print, the information shared is needed and necessary.
-Speaking through a professional lens of course.
+I am speaking through a professional lens, of course.

-In Web 2.0 terms, this would be a website that allows others to not just give you information, but interact with you while giving you that information.
-This interaction can be as simple as asking for your opinions, giving a review or letting you vote on an article.
-Or it can be more complex as a company recommending their product to you based on the ratings of other people with similar interests.
+In Web 2.0 terms, this would be a website that allows others not just to give you information, but interact with you while giving you that information.
+This interaction can be as simple as asking for your opinions, providing a review, or letting you vote on an article.
+Or it can be more complicated as a company recommending their product to you based on the ratings of other people with similar interests.
 Or, based on previous websites you’ve recently visited.
 That’s where it gets a little deeper & we’ll save that for another blog post.

 Here are a few examples of social media websites: